Cybersecurity and Spiritual Safety

 Choose to Serve

 Though we live in a morally conflicted world, we can choose to serve the Lord.
-We are promised the help revelation, a sure witness, and an anchor of faith.
+We are promised revelation, a sure witness, and an anchor of faith.

 A Message to Our Granddaughters